Towards A Simple and Efficient VDTN Routing Protocol for Data Collection in Smart Cities: Background

 \subsubsection{First Contact Routing Protocol}

-The First Contact routing deploys a mechanism where a single copy of messages is opportunistically forwarded from the originating node to the first node it encounters.
-This single copy of messages continues to be transmitted to in-range nodes until one reaches its destination.
-Nodes erase messages that they already relayed to another node, consequently preserving only a single copy of each message in the entire network.
+The First Contact routing is a single copy forwarding approach where each node forwards messages randomly to the first node they encounter.
+This single copy of messages continues to hop randomly between in-range nodes until one reaches its destination.
+Nodes erase messages that they already relayed to another node, which means only a single copy of a message exists in the network.
 This strategy makes the routing protocol very efficient in occupying buffering spaces.